karol-blaszczyk/ACME_Ch/README.md

 ## SignUp
-Api require user authenitcation with tokens
+Api endpoint `/subscriptions`  require user authenitcation

-When you `sign_up / sign_in` headers will be returned:
+When you `sign_up / sign_in`, following headers will be returned:
   - `access-token`
   - `client`
   - `uid`

 Requests made to `/subscription` endpoints require meantioned headers to authenticate user.

-## Subscribe to Plan
-Retrive list of plans : `GET /plans`i